epergo/tetris-C/README.md

 tetris-C
 ========

-Simple tetris game in C
+This tetris game was developed in the scope of the 'Programming and Data Structures in C' course in Politechnika Łódzka.